Myopia Control

 People who are nearsighted will notice that objects in the distance look blurry or fuzzy, while objects up close look clear.
 They may experience headaches, fatigue, and eye strain.

 Children with myopia will hold objects closer to their face, may close one eye while reading, complain about having headaches, rub their eyes, and squint when trying to see.
-If you notice your child exhibiting these symptoms, you should schedule an appointment for a comprehensive eye exam to have them checked for myopia.
+If your child is exhibiting any of these symptoms, you should schedule an appointment for a pediatric eye exam.

 What is Myopia Control?

-At Ensight Eyecare, Dr. James Barton may prescribe special contact lenses, eyeglasses, or prescription eye drops to slow down the progression of myopia, based on the needs of the individual.
+At Ensight Eyecare, our eye doctor may prescribe special contact lenses, eyeglasses, or prescription eye drops to slow down the progression of myopia, based on the needs of the individual.
 The goal of myopia control is to slow down or stop the myopia from getting any worse.

-We utilize NaturalVue contact lenses as part of our approach to controlling the progression of myopia.
+We use NaturalVue contact lenses as part of our approach to controlling the progression of myopia.
 Learn more about NaturalVue.

 If you suspect your child may have myopia, don’t delay.
-Schedule an appointment for a comprehensive eye exam, where we detect and determine the appropriate treatment for myopia.
+Schedule an appointment for a comprehensive eye exam to start myopia management early when it will have the biggest impact.